-Confess sin so that the Lord may cover it.
-For if you attempt to cover your sin you will have sinned against the Lord, and you may "be sure your sin will find you out" [Numbers 32:23].
+Confess your sin so that the Lord may cover it.
+For if you attempt to cover sin, know that you will have sinned against the Lord; you may be sure "your sin will find you out" [Numbers 32:23].

-THE ACCOUNT OF THE RAPE - The sordid incident recounted in the passage before us begins because a young man believes himself in love.
+THE ACCOUNT OF THE RAPE - The sordid incident recounted in the passage before us begins because a young man believes himself to be in love.
 The one whom he "loved" was his sister.
 The story is set with this description: "Absalom, David's son, had a beautiful sister, whose name was Tamar.
 And after a time Amnon, David's son, loved her.
-And Amnon was so tormented that he made himself ill because of his sister Tamar, for she was a virgin, and it seemed impossible to Amnon to do anything to her" [2 SAMUEL 13:1, 2].
+And Amnon was so tormented that he made himself ill because of his sister Tamar, for she was a virgin, and it seemed impossible to Amnon to do anything to her" [2 SAMUEL 13:1,2].

 Amnon loved his half-sister, and his "love" was so intense that he made himself ill because of his fixation about her.
 He was, as we would say, lovesick.
-A cousin, Jonadab, a son of David's brother Shimeah, saw that Amnon was looking quite peaked each morning.
-Questioning him as to discover the reason for his depression, Amnon confessed that he was in love with Tamar.
+A cousin, Jonadab, a son of David's brother Shimeah, noted that Amnon was looking quite peaked each morning.
+Questioning him in order to discover the reason for his depression, Amnon confessed that he was in love with Tamar.

-Jonadab developed a stratagem that would bring Tamar into his bedroom alone.
+Jonadab developed a stratagem that would bring Tamar into Amnon's bedroom alone.
 He advised Amnon to pretend to be sick, so weak that he was unable to leave his bedroom, knowing that the illness would come to the attention of the king.
 When the king inquired about him, he was to ask that Tamar be sent to prepare some light food in his room.
 David appears to have been disarmed by the request.
 After all, this was his son, and Tamar was his daughter.
-There was nothing untoward in the request, at least superficially.
+Nothing untoward was communicated by the request, at least superficially.
 So Tamar was sent to Amnon's room to prepare some food for him.